adnammit/movieAppV1/README.md

 * add rating to a movie in the collection
 * set watched flag for movies in collection
 * set favorite flag for movies in collection
+* get a random unwatched movie
+    - include optional filters by genre (random watched as well?)

 ## TO DO
 **start here**